asousajnri/ERICK-WENDEL-webstream-101/README.md

 The vide aula to teach WebStream with node

 TODO:
-- To load stream data from counter stopped
+- Load stream data from counter stopped